 PGS initiatives are serving thousands of small organic farmers and their consumers all over the world, and the numbers are increasing every year.
 IFOAM recognizes the full diversity of Organic Agriculture, so we encourage and support the development PGS as an alternative and complementary tool to third-party certification.

-Note: Participatory Guarantee Systems (PGS) is not to be confused with Internal Control Systems for group certification (ICS), another certification tool promoted by IFOAM to support smallholders.
+Note: Participatory Guarantee Systems (PGS) are not to be confused with Internal Control Systems for group certification (ICS), another certification tool promoted by IFOAM to support smallholders.

 Through this online portal you can have access to comprehensive information on PGS, a vast selection of resources and publications, details on the IFOAM PGS logo, granted to PGS recognized by the IFOAM PGS Committee, and the Global Database of PGS initiatives around the world.